All About Sales Floor Stock Clerks

 Is There Job Demand for Sales Floor Stock Clerks?

-In the United States, there were 2,008,600 jobs for Sales Floor Stock Clerk in 2016.
+There were about 2,008,600 jobs for Sales Floor Stock Clerk in 2016 (in the United States).
 New jobs are being produced at a rate of 5% which is below the national average.
 The Bureau of Labor Statistics predicts 101,000 new jobs for Sales Floor Stock Clerk by 2026.
 The BLS estimates 269,200 yearly job openings in this field.

 The states with the most job growth for Sales Floor Stock Clerk are Utah, Nevada, and Colorado.
 Watch out if you plan on working in Maine, Delaware, or West Virginia.
 These states have the worst job growth for this type of profession.